GPRSBirkbeck/BarrowsTodoApp/README.md

 5. Push notifications:
    1. Decide if I want to implement this.
 If yes, make it easy to test in the dataset I'm giving to the tester.
    2. setup service for this - I'll add more details here if I decide to proceed.
+6. If I haven't and I've rushed into building things - add some tests please - even if it's just to show I can write tests ofc.
-6. Make "Basics" production ready:
+7. Make "Basics" production ready:
    1. update app icon
    2. review code:
       1. when I worked through the steps above, did I opt for speed over best practice?